GWAPES – GW4 AMR Plasmid & Epidemiology and Surveillance

-The ultimate aim of the project is to develop a synthesis of three strands: i.
+The ultimate aim of the project was to develop a synthesis of three strands: i.
 Bioinformatics and population genetics of natural plasmid populations, ii.
 Experimental work on model plasmids, and iii.
 Statistical and Mathematical modelling approaches to provide new tools and an over-arching framework for plasmid transmission.
-This breadth of expertise is well represented across the GW4 institutions, particularly within the ‘One-Health’ sphere.
-The community would explore and develop synergies between these typically compartmentalised disciplines, thus positioning GWAPES at the vanguard for the next major wave of genomics data.
-This hub would align with, and mutually reinforce, the broader GW4 AMR Alliance; albeit with a specific focus on AMR plasmids in clinical, environmental and agricultural settings.
-The exchange of expertise, tools and resources, together with pump-priming work, will lay a clear pathway for ambitious grant capture.